K. Takahashi

 Is internal self-report always useless?

-No. Internal self-report can still be informative, but the paper argues that it may become insufficient in exactly the cases where observer modification matters most.
+No. Internal self-report can still be informative, but the cluster argues that it may become insufficient in exactly the cases where observer modification matters most.

 Why External Anchors and Delayed Audit Are Necessary